mm61-delwp/risk_attribution/README.md

     * drop grid cells where treatability = 0
     * sum phx_contribution and bn_contribution to burn units (or other geographic units as required)

+### 3. Impact Risk - allocate risk to location of modelled house loss